status-im/nimbus-eth2/docs/the_nimbus_book/src/keys.md

 ## Storage

-When you import your keys into Nimbus, your validator signing key(s) are stored in the `build/data/medalla/` folder, under `secrets` and `validators` - **make sure you keep these folders backed up somewhere sage.**
+When you import your keys into Nimbus, your validator signing key(s) are stored in the `build/data/medalla/` folder, under `secrets` and `validators` - **make sure you keep these folders backed up somewhere safe.**

  The `secrets` folder contains the common secret that gives you access to all your validator keys.